-CVSA Board Meeting
+BIL Update FY 2023 - CVSA Board Meeting

-The Captain of the MCSAP unit is chair of CVSA's Enforcement and Industry Modernization Committee and as a result is required to serve on the board and attend board meetings.
-All board meetings are focused upon strategic planning and coordination between MCSAP agencies and CVSA in the implementation of motor vehicle safety efforts as proposed in each state's CVSP.
+The Captain of the MCSAP unit is currently the Secretary of the CVSA Executive Committee, and as a result is required to serve on the board and attend board and executive meetings.
+All board/executive meetings are focused upon strategic planning and coordination between MCSAP agencies and CVSA in the implementation of motor vehicle safety efforts as proposed in each state's CVSP.
 Board members also work collaboratively with FMCSA on various subject matters relevant to both and the implementation of MCSAP requirements at the state level.
 Board meetings are a critical aspect as they allow the chair of each committee to ensure that coordination between each group.
 Additional justification, including content discussed will be submitted with travel reimbursement requests.
-The purpose of the enforcement and industry modernization committee is to identify technological advancements that can be leveraged to improve CMV safety and enhance the performance, quality, and uniformity of CMV inspections and enforcement related activities.